Kim Suk-won (general): After World War II

 After the surrender of Japan ended World War II, Kim joined the Provisional Government of the Republic of Korea's military affairs commission, and later the Republic of Korea Army, where he held the rank of brigadier general.
-In 1948, President Syngman Rhee put Kim in charge of the South Korean border units, and attempted to name him commander of the South Korean Army, but was overridden by General Walton H. Walker of the United States Eighth Army, who distrusted Kim's background.
+In 1948, President Syngman Rhee put Kim in charge of the South Korean border units, and attempted to name him commander of the Republic of Korea Army, but was overridden by General Walton H. Walker of the United States Eighth Army, who distrusted Kim's background.

 Kim retired from active duty, but was recalled in early July 1950 due to the outbreak of the Korean War.
-He was promoted to Major General and retired again in 1956.
+He was promoted to major general and retired again in 1956.
 Kim published his memoirs in 1977.
 After his death in 1978, he was buried next to Seongnam High School, of which he was one of the founders.
 A bronze bust of him remains standing on the school ground; in 2002, protestors attempted to have it taken down.